 The topic selection process involved many constituents from across campus.
 The Experiential Learning Task Force, chaired by the Vice Provost charged with leading the Transforming MSU strategic plan, collaborated with members of the President's Cabinet to select the broad topic of experiential learning as the next QEP.
-Membership on this task force included 31 people from each of the academic colleges, the Student Association, the Graduate Student Association, Faculty Senate, Staff Council, and staff who represent the different types of co-curricular activities such as Campus Activities, Career Center, International Education, and Maroon Volunteer Center.
+Membership on this task force included 31 individuals representing each of the academic colleges, the Student Association, the Graduate Student Association, the Robert Holland Faculty Senate, the MSU Staff Council, and staff who represent the different types of co-curricular activities housed in units such as Campus Activities, the Career Center, International Education, and the Maroon Volunteer Center.

 Once the broad topic of experiential learning was selected for the next QEP, the Experiential Learning Task Force set about narrowing the focus to the specific initiatives that the plan would undertake.
 Drawing from the high-impact practices described in the literature (Kuh 2008), constituents were asked which areas of experiential learning they thought were most important for MSU students.
 Faculty, staff, students, employers, and alumni were asked by survey to rank the following eight high-impact practices: